 The Pyjama Foundation has a learning-based mentoring Program called the Love of Learning Program, which involves matching one adult with one child.

 We screen and train our volunteers, called ‘Pyjama Angels’.
-Our Pyjama Angels are matched with a child in foster care, they visit the same child every week, for 1.5 hours to read books aloud, play educational games and work on their numeracy skills.
+Our Pyjama Angels are matched with a child in foster care, they visit the same child every week, for up to 1.5 hours to read books aloud, play educational games and work on their numeracy skills.
 The volunteers help children develop their learning skills and perhaps more importantly, demonstrate that the child is valued as an individual.